SomekoHnmy/bacteremia-prediction-sr/README.md

 3. Randomly sample **50** records for a **trial screening** (to refine criteria); **exclude** these from training.
 4. Randomly sample **500** records (excluding the initial 50) and perform human screening to create labels.

-Document these steps in `02_ai_assist/` notebook if you automate/pre-assist with AI.

 ### 1) ML Filter (01\_ml\_filter)

 Notebook: `01_ml_filter/bacteremia_sr_machine_learning_filter_creation.ipynb`